rsahlin/varg-engine/executable/README.md

 Working on an option to specify local folder for glb/gltf files.

-In your command line prompt, navigate to the 'executable' folder and type:
+In your command line prompt, navigate to the 'executable' folder and run the jar file for your platform.

+For windows:

->java -jar vargviewer:0.3.jar
+>java -jar vargviewer_winx64_0.3.jar

 Please report crashes by opening an issue and attach the output in the command prompt.